 Convolutional layer

 Convolutional layers contains a group of filters(convolution kernels) that slide over the input image, automatically learning and extracting features from input images.
-Convolutional layers capture local patterns and spatial hierarchies in the data, which is illustrated in Fig. 1.
+Convolutional layers capture local patterns and spatial hierarchies in the data, illustrated in Fig. 1.
 It has two attractive advantages: 1) Sparse connection.
 Each kernel is connected with a local patch of previous features which effectively reduces the amount of parameters and accelerates training.
 2) Weight sharing.
 Feature maps share the same weight in the same kernels, which further reduces the amount of parameters.
 Mathematically, let x∈ Rm*n be the input image with a size of m*n, the j-th output feature map cj can be described as:

 cj=x*wj+bj （1）